gabflrt/gabflrt/README.md

 - Database management
 - Object-oriented programming
 - Artificial Intelligence
+- Basics of Networks and Cybersecurity
+- Android development
+- Optimization and Operations Research
+- Operating system architecture

 ## UTBM's Projects :
 - **[WE4A](https://github.com/gabflrt/WE4A " ")**, Creation of an online reservation website for a restaurant using HTML, PHP, CSS and JavaScript.
 Possibility of ordering dishes, drinks, etc. Back-office management for managers, with product additions, categories and order management.